Medically Reviewed by Dr. Majid Tanveer, DVM

 What Foods Cause Bad Breath In Dogs?

 Certain foods can lead to bad breath in dogs, particularly those high in sugar (carbohydrates) and protein.
-Foods such as garlic, onions, fish, coffee, and dairy products can also cause bad breath in dogs.
+Foods such as garlic, onions, fish, coffee, and dairy can also cause bad breath in dogs.